derpt34/GroupmeBot/README.md

 - /results

 **Social:**
-- /cool guy
+- /cool face

+**Trivia:**
+- /start quiz
+- /next question
+- /end quiz
+- /score

+*Special note that trivia and polling cannot run at the same time.

 To get the bot up and running follow the tutorial [here](https://github.com/groupme/bot-tutorial-nodejs).
+With the exception you use this project file instead.